Comparing EMA and Health Canada CTA submission for Phase I trials to US FDA IND application

 To ensure the safety of Phase I healthy trial subjects, the generation and conduct of suitable non-clinical toxicology studies is documented in the international harmonised guidance ICH M3 R2.
 However, the presentation of this data as a well-argued case, conforming to local regulatory expectations and standards, is key to a successful foreign regulatory authority submission.

-This webinar will provide an overview of a foreign health authority’s requirements for gaining approval to conduct an FIH clinical trial by comparing Health Canada and European Medicines Agency (EMA) Clinical Trial Authorisation (CTA) processes to that of the FDA IND submission.
+This on-demand webinar provides an overview of a foreign health authority’s requirements for gaining approval to conduct an FIH clinical trial by comparing Health Canada and European Medicines Agency (EMA) Clinical Trial Authorisation (CTA) processes to that of the FDA IND submission.
 The presentation will cover the following:

 - Highlight similarities and differences